 1) Client Interview

 Our team starts by interviewing you to better understand the home and any mold-related issues you’ve been experiencing.
-This includes information about water damage, past repairs, and any health issues you or your family has had recently.
+This includes information about water damage, past repairs, and any health issues you or your family have had recently.
 Interviewing our clients helps us determine which mold test to use.

 2) Olfactory and Visual Investigation: